mashupgarage/MG-Eng-Playbook/standards/ruby/rails-standards.md

   # gem related macros
 end
 ```

+### Models: Scopes
+We don't use use default_scope as this introduces near untraceable queries running defaulty for each instance of the model.
+We prefer to use named scopes and call as per useage instead of a default scope running rampantly as there are cases
+we don't need the default and having to reverse that default is mightly the same as just introducing a named scope.

 ### Model: Enums
 Using enums is not the norms for us here.
 But in case its needed, we use hash types for it